 Set up an appointment with the appropriate specialization adviser (see appropriate specialization page for contact information).

 Declare the Global Studies minor and subplan in Axess.

 Who to contact

 Dr. Katherine Kuhns, Executive Director, Stanford Global Studies

 Encina Commons, Room 128C

 In this introductory course, students explore global themes that span international borders, such as health, development, migration, and security.
 This course encourages students to think comparatively across major world regions, and to work on issues that integrate specific regions within the larger international community.

 How does the Global Studies Minor differ from other international-related programs at Stanford?

-The Department of East Asian Languages and Cultures at Stanford is dedicated to the study of the languages, literatures, linguistics and cultures of East Asia.
-The department prepares students for B.A., M.A. and Ph.D. degrees in Chinese and Japanese, and has a thriving program in Korean language.
-The undergraduate minors in East Asian Languages and Cultures has been designed to give students majoring in other departments an opportunity to gain a substantial introduction to Chinese (Mandarin) or Japanese language, as well as an introduction to the culture and civilization of East Asia.
+The Department of East Asian Languages and Cultures at Stanford is dedicated to the study of the languages, literatures, linguistics, and cultures of East Asia.
+The department prepares students for B.A., M.A., and Ph.D. degrees in Chinese and Japanese, and has a thriving program in Korean language.
+The undergraduate minor in East Asian Languages and Cultures has been designed to give students majoring in other departments an opportunity to gain a substantial introduction to Chinese (Mandarin) or Japanese language, as well as an introduction to the culture and civilization of East Asia.